jayanta1987/jtradebot-advance-processor/README.md

-# jtradebot-processor
+# jtradebot-advance-processor
-A Service that detrmines call and put entry signals
+A Service that determines call and put entry signals